dnsimple/dnsimple-support/content/articles/managing-seats.markdown

 ## Overview

 Seats and Team members are only available in our Teams or Enterprise plans.
-The Teams plan includes three seats at no additional cost.
-These seats allow you to have up to three members actively involved in domain management.
-Any team members beyond the initial three will incur extra costs.
+The Teams plan includes one seat at no additional cost.
+This seat allows you to have one member actively involved in domain management.
+Any team members beyond the initial one will incur extra costs.
 [See our pricing page for more details](https://dnsimple.com/pricing).

 ## Increasing the number of seats